rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 mod network;
 ```

-Then create a new `src/network.rs` file and enter the following:
+Then create a new *src/network.rs* file and enter the following:

-Filename: src/network.rs
+<span class="filename">Filename: src/network.rs</span>

 ```rust
 fn connect() {